Stephen (Steve) Levy, Technical Director

 Steve spent 35 years in electric power generation, energy storage, transformation and switching.
 He is experienced in solar energy, high efficiency gas discharge lamps, pulse power, capacitive energy storage, thermophotovoltaics, and thermionic converters.
 He also spent thirty years in army research and was a major player in Regan’s “Star Wars.”
 He was the Army project engineer responsible for the design, construction and for promoting the construction of the Army Pulse Power Center, a $25 million dollar advanced 30 megawatt (average) testing laboratory for developing directed energy weaponry for Star Wars winning Congressional approval and having Boeing Engineering build the unique facility.
 It became operational in 1985.
 He and his staff devised an all electric tank that was brought to the attention of the Army R&D Staff who adopted many of the suggested changes to the modern day tank and other armored vehicles.
 Mr. Levy was also assigned the responsibility for semiconductor switches managing a $15 million effort creating the term “megawatt electronics” incorporating the efforts of seven government agencies including the Electronic Power Research Institute (EPRI).
 Steve was hired by EPRI to be the Director of the EPRI Power Electronics Applications Center in Knoxville, appointed by the Ballistics Missile Command to their technical advisory board, and appointed an adjunct professor for the University of Tennessee, Knoxville Textiles Center (TANDEC).
 He is now co-teaching solar energy at UTK in the Materials Science Department at the graduate level and presently serving as Technical Director of the Tennessee Solar Energy Association.
 Has a B.S. in Electrical Engineering and a M.S. in Engineering Science.
 He has 13 patents and 50+ professional publications.

-Stefan recently graduated from the University of Tennesee, Knoxville College of Business and has a B.S. in Business Administration in Management and International Business.
+Darwin is an Environmental Studies student from the University of Tennesee, Knoxville.
 He promotes solar energy by being active in the community and assisting with countless environmental projects and several organizations.